Phileosopher/commonplace/hardship-ptsd-release.md

 4. Deepening: finding a type of [meaning](meaning.md) through giving up control.
    - Contrary to *any* intuition of an unforgiving person, releasing control gives a stronger connection with others, decreases negative experiences, and can often give more purpose in the rest of life.

+Accept that the trauma has permanently changed you:

+- While you didn't want it, you are now a different person from the experience.
+- You can't revert back to the person you were, but you can become a new person you wish to be in light of the experience you've survived.
+  - It's not uncommon to develop quirks or idiosyncrasies in light of the traumatic experiences you've encountered.
+- You should be "moving forward", *not* "moving on", and *can* [succeed](success-1_why.md) if you set your mind to it.

 ### The three forms of forgiveness

+You will have to mix-and-match the three forms of forgiveness toward what has happened to you.

+- If it feels too complicated to apply only one of them, [logically](logic.md) divide out the experience into smaller components that are easier to approach.

 A. Exoneration